 I really like the app’s “Profiles” option on the main screen.
 This is where you can create your own connection preferences — you can choose the country you want to connect to, automatically pick the “fastest” server or manually select a specific server, and enable Secure Core and Smart Protocol (which automatically switches you to a different protocol if the default protocol is blocked by a network such as an employer or university).

-The kill switch isn’t supported within the ProtonVPN app for Android.
-Instead, you can enable the kill switch by tapping on the “Block connections without a VPN” option on your Android device (ProtonVPN gives you step-by-step instructions on how to do it in the Settings tab).
+The kill switch isn’t supported within the Proton VPN app for Android.
+Instead, you can enable the kill switch by tapping on the “Block connections without a VPN” option on your Android device (Proton VPN gives you step-by-step instructions on how to do it in the Settings tab).
 Android also has an “Always-on” feature, which automatically reconnects you to the VPN if you get disconnected (this option is permanently enabled on iOS, but Android users need to manually turn it on).

-Overall, I really like ProtonVPN’s Android app — it’s very easy to use, has excellent security features, and is easy to customize.
+Overall, I really like Proton VPN’s Android app — it’s very easy to use, has excellent security features, and is easy to customize.

+The Proton VPN iOS app is nearly identical to the Android app.
 The biggest difference is the iOS app doesn’t have split-tunneling.
 However, most VPNs that have split-tunneling don’t support it on iOS and macOS (except ExpressVPN has split-tunneling for macOS versions 10.15 or under and Private Internet Access has split tunneling for all macOS versions).
-As I noted above, the iOS app doesn’t have a kill switch.
+As I noted above, I really love how the iOS app has a kill switch.

-ProtonVPN’s iOS app is as good as the Android app — it’s well-designed, user-friendly, and includes great security features.
+Proton VPN’s iOS app is as good as the Android app — it’s well-designed, user-friendly, and includes great security features.

 Like the Android and iOS apps, the Windows/Mac apps are very similar to one another.

-You can connect to a ProtonVPN server with just one click by using the Quick Connect tool.
-When you connect to a server, it’s neat how ProtonVPN displays the steps your connection is taking as it’s happening — initializing a connection, authenticating the user, establishing VPN tunnel, and assigning you an IP.
-At the top of the window, ProtonVPN displays the name of your server (for example, United States > US-NJ#11), your IP address, the load percentage, and your protocol.
-At the bottom of the screen, ProtonVPN displays “Session Traffic” metrics to highlight your network usage and time.
+You can connect to a Proton VPN server with just one click by using the Quick Connect tool.
+When you connect to a server, it’s neat how Proton VPN displays the steps your connection is taking as it’s happening — initializing a connection, authenticating the user, establishing VPN tunnel, and assigning you an IP.
+At the top of the window, Proton VPN displays the name of your server (for example, United States > US-NJ#11), your IP address, the load percentage, and your protocol.
+At the bottom of the screen, Proton VPN displays “Session Traffic” metrics to highlight your network usage and time.

 To manually connect to a server, scroll down the list of countries under the Countries tab (or you can select a country on the map).
-Like with the mobile apps, ProtonVPN lists the cities where each server is located and the load percentage is indicated by a green, yellow, or red circle.
-I appreciate how ProtonVPN keeps it simple to find special servers — the P2P servers are identified by arrows on top of one another pointed in opposite directions, and Tor servers have an onion icon next to them.
+Like with the mobile apps, Proton VPN lists the cities where each server is located and the load percentage is indicated by a green, yellow, or red circle.
+I appreciate how Proton VPN keeps it simple to find special servers — the P2P servers are identified by arrows on top of one another pointed in opposite directions, and Tor servers have an onion icon next to them.